How Does Online Fax Service Technology Work?

 How Receiving a Fax Works

-When you receive fax in your email inbox, it first follows a similar procedure to the one described above, but this time the other way around.
+When you receive fax on Gmail, it first follows a similar procedure to the one described above, but this time the other way around.

 First, someone send a fax to you using the free Internet fax number provided by your company of choice.
 This number will “grab” the fax image and send it to the fax servers, where the document will be converted into a digital file.